Svito-zar/Svito-zar.github.io/_pages/portfolio.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Iv7UBe92zrw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Below is a demo applying that model to a new dataset (which is in English).
+To reproduce the results you can use our [pre-trained model](https://github.com/Svito-zar/speech-driven-hand-gesture-generation-demo)

+<iframe width="560" height="315" src="https://youtube.com/embed/tQLVyTVtsSU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 2018

 Taras  Kucherenko, Jonas Beskow and Hedvig Kjellström.